nidhigupta27/CS5100/PacMan/readme.txt

 The user can select the algorithm by modifying the value of variable algorithmSelection in MyPacMan.java file

-The value of 1 simlates the game in BFS mode
+The value of 1 simulates the game in BFS mode
-The value of 2 simulates the game in ASTAR mode
+The value of 2 simulates the game in A* mode
 The value of 3 simulates the game in Uniform Cost mode

 Time and Space Complexities of three Algorithms

-1.Let "b" be the branching factor - possible number of node indexes pacman can move from its current nodex.
+1.Let "b" be the branching factor - possible number of node indices pacman can move from its current node index.
 Since the maze is a grid like structure ,b<=4.

-2.Let d be the depth of the tree generated to reach from current nodex and the target node index.
+2.Let d be the depth of the tree generated to reach from current node index to the target node index.

 3. Let m be the maximum depth of the search space in maze